 Bachelor of Commerce (minor only)

 Anthropology is the study of humanity (the Greek anthropos means ‘human being’).
-It is a very wide-ranging discipline, made up of a variety of subdivisions.
+It is a very wide-ranging discipline, made up of a variety of sub-topics.

 You will study culture, society and the wide variety of ways in which people around the world live.
 By appreciating what humans have in common, and the fundamentals on which social life is based, comparisons across societies and observations about the nature of human beings can be made.
 In this sense Anthropology promotes cross-cultural awareness and self-understanding.

-Traditionally, anthropology concentrated on the study of non-western societies, but this is no longer the case and Anthropology students can expect to learn about a variety of things relevant to western societies.
+Traditionally, anthropology concentrated on the study of non-western societies, but now Anthropology students can expect to learn about a variety of things relevant to western societies.
 These include areas such as ethnic relations, migration, social change, environmental policies and the preservation of cultural resources.

 Why study Anthropology at UC?